Ems-Chemie: The founding of Hovag

-In 1936 Werner Oswald founded "Holzverzuckerungs AG" ("Hovag") based in Zürich, for the production of, among other things, a fuel additive for motor vehicles made from wood ethyl alcohol using the Scholler method in Domat.
-On 23 August 1940, the Swiss Federal Council approved the production of 20,000 hl of fuel and secured its acquisition of the production costs.
-This was added to the gasoline and the higher costs were compensated by federal funding.
-Due to the scarcity of raw materials as a result of the Second World War, on 24 March 1941, a contract with delivery and pick up obligation of more than 98200 tons of fuel was made, with an end date of the 31.
-March 1955, including production costs, (including provisions and repayment of state employment contributions).
+In 1936 Werner Oswald founded "Holzverzuckerungs AG" ("Hovag") based in Zürich, to produce, among other things, a fuel additive for motor vehicles made from wood ethyl alcohol using the Scholler method in Domat.
+On 23 August 1940, the Swiss Federal Council approved the production of 20,000 hl of fuel and the company secured funds needed for production.
+This product was added to gasoline and the high costs were subsidized by federal funding.
+Due to scarcity of raw materials as a result of the Second World War, on 24 March 1941, a contract with delivery and pick up obligation of more than 98200 tons of fuel was made, with an end date of the 31.
+In march 1955, including production costs, (including provisions and repayment of state employment contributions).
 Through this, until the end of the Second World War 30% of the fuel requirements were covered in Switzerland.
 In addition, on 25 June 1942, a further contract was created for the supply of 2000 tons of feed yeast per year, of which only a total of 2639 tons were delivered due to supply shortages.
 From 1944 to 1947, the company invested in patents and administrations AG ("Patvag AG"), a sister company of "Hovag", focused on hydropower plants, in order to secure their energy supplies.
 In 1948, Hovag began producing ammonia, in 1949 urea synthesis, and in the 1950s Hovag began with the production of caprolactam from which polyamide plastics and, from the subsidiary company, Fibron S.A., polyamide fibers (brand names Grilon) were made.
 Shortly afterwards, the first foreign sales company was founded, GRILON & Plastics Machinery Ltd. based in Dover (UK).
 In 1954 the "Hovag" was one of the largest employers with 1015 employees and consumed about half of the electrical energy of the canton of Graubünden.
 [9] When, on 13 May 1956, a national referendum decided against the further subsidization of «Hovag» for the years 1956 to 1960 in the amount of CHF 28.3 million, it stopped the production of ethyl alcohol.

 In 1947, "Inventa AG" was founded for research and patent utilization (later, process engineering and plant engineering were combined).
 In the mid-1950s "Inventa" built more than 300 plants (117 in China) for caprolactam, plastics and synthetic fibers.

 Before its acquisition by Christoph Blocher, Ems-Chemie was developing a kind of napalm weapon in the 1950s that was used in Indonesia and Yemen.